ParadropLabs/Paradrop/docs/index.rst

 We call these apps "chutes" like a parachute.
 The name Paradrop comes from the fact that we are enabling the ability to "drop" supplies and resources ("apps") into a difficult and not well-travelled environment - the home.

-Our early versions of Paradrop relied on OpenWrt, however we are revamping the platform and tailoring it towards a broader developer community.
-Paradrop now runs on top of `Snappy Ubuntu <https://developer.ubuntu.com/en/snappy/>`_, a trimmed-down and secured operating system that can run on ARM and x86.
+Paradrop runs on top of `Snappy Ubuntu <https://developer.ubuntu.com/en/snappy/>`_, a trimmed-down and secured operating system that can run on ARM adn x86.
 We also enable our apps through containerization by leveraging `Docker <https://www.docker.com/>`_.